Compare self-managed Active Directory Domain Services, Azure Active Directory, and managed Azure Active Directory Domain Services

 - AD DS is a central component in many organizations with an on-premises IT environment, and provides core user account authentication and computer management features.

-- Azure Active Directory (Azure AD) - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Office 365, the Azure portal, or SaaS applications.
+- Azure Active Directory (Azure AD) - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Azure portal, or SaaS applications.

 - Azure AD can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.

-- Azure AD DS integrates with Azure AD, which itself can synchronize with an on-premises AD DS environment, to extend central identity use cases to traditional web applications that run in Azure as part of a lift-and-shift strategy.
+- Azure AD DS integrates with Azure AD, which itself can synchronize with an on-premises AD DS environment.
+This ability extends central identity use cases to traditional web applications that run in Azure as part of a lift-and-shift strategy.

 This overview article compares and contrasts how these identity solutions can work together, or would be used independently, depending on the needs of your organization.